Add Watermark to Word Document

 Prerequisites

-Before we dive into the code, let’s make sure we have everything we need.
-Here’s a checklist to get you started:
+Before we dive into the code, let’s make sure you have everything set up.
+Here’s what you’ll need:

 Import Namespaces